Equilbrium Bodywork & Yoga

 Rates and Payment

-You can pay for your massage online using Paypal, or with cash, check or credit card at the time of your session.
+You can pay for your session online using Paypal, or with cash, check or credit card at the time of your session.
 Rates subject to change.
 Tipping is not expected.

 - Give a gift -

-- Enter the name of the person you want to give a gift massage to below.
+- Enter the name of the person you want a gift for below.
 If you want the Gift Certificate to be mailed to the lucky person, then put their postal address in same line after their name, otherwise the Gift Certificate will be mailed to your PayPal shipping address.
 Then click on the "Buy Now" button below the name.
 You will be directed to PayPal.

-Enter the dollar amount you would like to gift toward a massage then click the "Continue" button.
+Enter the dollar amount you would like to gift toward a session then click the "Continue" button.

 Finally login to PayPal to complete the transaction.